The real Wolf Creek - Ivan Milat and the Backpacker Murders in the Australian Outback

 A year later, in October 1993, Bruce Pryor found a human skull and femur in a particularly remote section of the forest.
 Pryor had been visiting the Belanglo forest every week for nine months, trying to locate further clues after the discovery of Caroline Clarke and Joanne Walters, as the authorities appeared disinterested.

 Two bodies were quickly located by police after a search of the area around the skull by forensic investigators.
 These were later identified as Deborah Everist and James Gibson.
 Gibson's skeleton showed stab wounds, and his upper spine had been severed, causing paralysis.
-Deborah Everist had been savagely beaten, with her skull being fractured in two places, her jaw was broken, and there were knife marks on her forehead.
-Gibson's backpack and the camera had previously been discovered by the side of the road at Galston Gorge, in the northern Sydney suburbs over 120 kilometers (75 mi) to the north.
+Deborah Everist had been savagely beaten, with her skull being fractured in two places, her jaw broken, and there were knife marks on her forehead.
+Gibson's backpack and the camera had previously been discovered by the side of the road at Galston Gorge, in the northern Sydney suburbs over 75 miles (120 kilometers) to the north.

 On November 1, 1993, a skull was found in a clearing in the forest by police Sergeant Jeff Trichter.
 The skull was later identified as that of Simone Schmidl from Regensburg, Germany.
 The clothing found at the scene was not Simone's but matched that of another missing backpacker, Anja Habschied.

-The bodies of Habschied and her boyfriend, Gabor Neugebauer, were found on November 3, 1993, in shallow graves 50 meters (160 ft) apart.
+The bodies of Habschied and her boyfriend, Gabor Neugebauer, were found on November 3, 1993, in shallow graves 160 feet (50 meters) apart.
 Anja had been decapitated, but despite an extensive search, her head was never found.
 Neugebauer had been shot in the head.
 Simone’s skeleton showed stab wounds, including one which severed her spine.

 All the bodies had been deliberately posed face-down with their hands behind their backs, covered by sticks and ferns.
 There were the remains of bushfires encircled by stones near the bodies, suggesting the killer had camped there, and shell casings of the same caliber were also identified at each site.
 Beer bottles and cigarette butts were also scattered around, as well as duck tape, ties used for hands and nooses to lead the victims.